New here? Start with the complete side hustle guide →

 Why You Need a Pinterest Business Account

-Before we get into the how, it’s worth being clear on what you actually get with a business account that you don’t get with a personal one.
+Before we get into the how, it’s worth being clear on what you get with a business account that you don’t get with a personal one.

 Pinterest Analytics.
 This is the big one.
 Without a business account, you’re flying blind.
 Analytics show you which pins are getting clicks, which boards are driving traffic, and who your audience is.
-You need this data to improve.
+You need that data to improve.

 Option 1: Convert Your Existing Personal Account

-If you already have a Pinterest personal account, you don’t need to start from scratch.
+If you already have a personal Pinterest account, you don’t need to start from scratch.
 You can convert it to a business account in a few clicks.

 Here’s how: